HICL Infrastructure Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-HICL Infra Co Shs GBP ( (GB:HICL) ) has shared an announcement.
+An update from HICL Infra Co Shs GBP ( (GB:HICL) ) is now available.

-HICL Infrastructure PLC has executed a share buyback program, purchasing 400,000 ordinary shares at a weighted average price of 119.9625 pence per share.
-This transaction is part of a previously announced buyback program, and the purchased shares will be held as treasury shares.
-The move is likely to impact the company’s share capital structure and could influence shareholder value by potentially increasing earnings per share.
+HICL Infrastructure PLC has executed a share buyback, purchasing 586,638 of its ordinary shares at an average price of 116.4242 pence per share.
+This transaction is part of its ongoing share buyback program, and the acquired shares will be held as treasury shares.
+The move is likely to impact the company’s share capital structure and could influence shareholder value by reducing the number of shares in circulation, potentially increasing earnings per share.

-The most recent analyst rating on (GB:HICL) stock is a Buy with a £1.60 price target.
-To see the full list of analyst forecasts on HICL Infra Co Shs GBP stock, see the GB:HICL Stock Forecast page.

 Spark’s Take on GB:HICL Stock